chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 ![Chris Moneymaker](https://ucc232ea2ec2f6be5ad4b4d1dbba.dl.dropboxusercontent.com/cd/0/inline/Af-qxPp1gh9fJytr2VJoX0W_fXDx4JQfZAnJ2HqhK8x3F8PBOYcEnSj4-TjDCv6U3U7D6Ihp6juBFWPJcIu-rRWMnu2sT28RyPY4u4EBpnG1RKUtZiWKLz0DVT6TFs7-l9c/file#)
 https://www.pokerstarsschool.com/article/Moneymaker-2003-WSOP-ME-Strategy

 After the human poker boom, computers also started getting in on the poker action.
 Researchers began to study solving Texas Hold’em games since 2003, and since 2006, there has been an Annual Computer Poker Competition (ACPC) at the AAAI Conference on Artificial Intelligence in which poker agents compete against each other in a variety of poker formats.
-Almost all competitions and research in the realm of poker is done on the most popular game, Texas Hold’em, which can be played with set bet sizing, “limit”, or as a “no limit” game where, as implied, one can bet any amount up to what one has in front of him on the table.
-In early 2017, for the first time, a NLHE poker agent defeated and is considered superior to top poker players in the world.
+In early 2017, for the first time, a NLHE poker agent defeated and is considered superior to top poker players in the world in 1v1 games.

 ### Basic Rules
 Poker is a card game that, in its standard forms, uses a deck of 52 cards composed of four suits (Clubs :clubs:, Diamonds :diamonds:, Hearts :heart:, and Spades :spades:) and 13 ranks (Two through Ten, Jack, Queen, King, and Ace).
 A dealer button rotates around the table indicating who is the “dealer”.
 This is decided at random for the first hand and rotates clockwise after that.
 All actions begin to the left of the hand’s current dealer player.

-We will focus on two player games and ignore any fees (also known as rake) such that the games will be zero-sum.
-Further, to simplify the games, we will reset each player’s starting chips to the same amount before every hand.
+We will focus on two player games and ignore any fees (also known as rake) such that the games will be zero-sum (all money won by one player is lost by the other).
 The two players play a match of independent games, also called hands, while alternating who is the dealer.

-Each hand starts with the dealer player posting the small blind and the non-dealer player posting the big blind.
-The blinds define the stakes of the game (for example, a $1-$2 stakes game has blinds of $1 and $2) and the big blind is generally double the small blind.
-They are called blinds because they are forced bets that must be posted “blindly”.
-The player to the left of the big blind, in this case the dealer player, begins the first betting round by folding, calling, or raising.
-(In some games antes are used instead of or in addition to blinds, which involves each player posting the same ante amount in the pot before the hand.)
-Each game goes through a series of betting rounds that result in either one player folding and the other winning the pot by default or both players going to “showdown” after the final round, in which both show their hands and the best hand wins the pot.
+Each game goes through a series of betting rounds that result in either one player folding and the other winning the pot by default or both players going to “showdown”, in which the best hand wins the pot.
 The pot accumulates all bets throughout the hand.
 The goal is to win as many chips from the other player as possible.

 Betting options available throughout each round are: fold, check, call, bet, and raise.
+Bets and raises generally represent strong hands.
+A bluff is a bet or raise with a weak hand and a semi-bluff is a bet or raise made with a currently non-strong hand that has good potential to improve.

-Fold means not putting in any chips and “quitting” the hand by throwing the cards away and declining to match the opponent’s bet.
-Check or call means that a player contributes the minimum necessary to stay in the hand based on previous action.
-If no previous bet was made, this is called a check, which means putting in no further chips, but still staying in the hand (this is also referred to as a pass).
-If previous bets were made, then one puts in the exact amount of the bet, a call.
+**Fold:** Not putting in any chips and "quitting" the hand by throwing the cards away and declining to match the opponent's bet or raise.
+Done only after an opponent bet or raise.
-Betting or raising is when players put in more chips than needed to stay in the hand and generally represents a strong hand, although the actual hand could be strong or weak, in which case the player would be bluffing.
-In the case of betting, 0 chips were required to continue, but the player decides to wager chips.
-Raising is when an opponent player bet and a call was possible, but instead additional chips are added (effectively calling and betting together).
+**Check:** A pass, only possible if acting first or if all previous players have also checked **Call:** Matching the exact amount of a previous bet or raise **Bet:** Wagering money (putting chips into the pot) when either first to act or the opponent has checked, which the opponent then has to call or raise to stay in the pot
+**Raise:** Only possible after a bet, adding more money to the pot, which must be at least the amount of the previous bet or raise (effectively calling and betting together)

 ### Kuhn (1-card) Poker
 Kuhn Poker is the most basic useful poker game that is used in computer poker research.
 It was solved analytically by hand by Kuhn in 1950 [6].
 Each player is dealt one card privately and begins with two chips.
 In the standard form, the deck consists of only three cards – an Ace, a King, and a Queen, but can be modified to contain any number such that the cards are simply labeled 1 through n, with a deck of size n.
 Our first experiment will use a deck size of 100 to compare different CFR algorithm implementations.